BillChirico/GolfClapBot-Twitch/README.md

 # Golf Clap Bot
 Twitch chatbot in development by Bapes & Volvox.
+If you would like to contribute please contact me on Discord at Bapes#1812.

 ### Current Features:
-- Counter
+- Counter: Ability to count anything you can think of
-- Sound effects
+- Sound Effects: Trigger a sound effect with a command or emote